-The Altix ICE 8200 series system features the following major components:
+The Altix ICE 8400 series system features the following major components:

 - 42U rack.
-This is a custom rack used for both the compute and I/O rack in the Altix ICE 8200 series.
+This is a custom rack used for both the compute and I/O rack in the Altix ICE 8400 series.
 Up to 4 IRUs can be installed in each rack.
-There is 2U of space reserved for the 1U administrative controller server and 1U rack leader controller server. - Individual Rack Unit (IRU).
-This enclosure contains the compute/memory blades, chassis manager, InfiniBand fabric I/O blades and front-access power supplies for the Altix ICE 8200 series computers.
+Note that the primary (first) rack must have 3U of space reserved for the 2U administrative controller server and 1U rack leader controller (RLC) server. - Individual Rack Unit (IRU).
+This enclosure contains the compute/memory blades, chassis manager, InfiniBand fabric I/O blades and front-access power supplies for the Altix ICE 8400 series computers.
 The enclosure is 10U high.
-Figure 3-7 on page 34 shows the Altix ICE 8200 series IRU system components. - Compute/memory blade.
-Holds one or two processor sockets (dual or quad-core) and 2, 4, 6 or 8 memory DIMMs. - 1U Administrative server with PCIe/PCI-X expansion.
-This server node supports an optional console, administrative software and three PCI Express option cards. - 1U (Rack leader controller).
-The 1U rack leader server can also be used as an optional login, batch, or fabric functional node. - 2U Service node.
-An optional 2U service node may be used as a login, batch, or fabric functional node when system size or configuration requires a dedicated server for these functions. - 5U (I/O server controller).
-The optional 5U server node is offered with certain configurations needing higher performance I/O access for the ICE system.
-It offers multiple I/O options and higher performance processors than the 1U or 2U server nodes.
+Figure 3-10 on page 39 shows the Altix ICE 8400 series IRU system components. - Single-wide compute/memory blade.
+Holds two (quad-core or six-core) processor sockets and up to 12 memory DIMMs. - 1U (Rack leader controller).
+The 1U rack leader server is required in each system rack. - 2U Administrative server with PCIe expansion.
+This server node supports an optional console, administrative software and PCI Express option cards.
+The administrative server is installed in the primary rack in the system. - 1U Service node.
+Additional 1U server(s) can be added to a system rack and used specifically as an optional login, batch, or fabric functional node.
+Note that these service functions cannot be incorporated as part of the system RLC server. - 2U Service node.
+An optional 2U service node may be used as a login, batch, or fabric functional node.
+In smaller systems these functions may be combined on one server.
+Note that the 2U service node function is never a shared part of the 2U administrative server. - 3U Service node.
+The optional 3U server node is offered with certain configurations needing higher performance I/O access for the ICE system.
+It offers multiple I/O options and graphics options not available with the 1U or 2U service nodes. - 4U Service node.
+The optional 4U server is offered as the highest overall performance service node available with the ICE 8400 system.
+It offers the highest processing power, best I/O performance and most flexible configuration options of the available service nodes.